adamsilver/adamsilver.io-jekyll/_drafts/2038-01-01-floating-labels-are-problematic.md

 ## 7. Inconsistent behaviour

-As radios, checkboxes and select boxes will have fixed labels (and legends) users will endure an inconsistent form experience.
-For example, when looking at a textbox the user has to look inside the box for the label.
-Whereas for a  a select box, the user has to look outside the field.
+As radios, checkboxes and select boxes will have fixed labels (and legends) users will endure an inconsistent experience.
+For example, when looking at a textbox the user has to look *inside* the control for the label.
+Whereas for a select box they have to look *outside* the control.

 ## 8. The label may get cut off